CodesRunOnHumans/CodesRunOnHumans/README.md

 Internationalization is an important part of `CROH` since human beings can only run the codes in the languages that they have learnt.

 We are currently in bad need of cross-language dictionaryies as internationalization support.

-## Ending

-Is a person a calculating machine?